Innovative biotechnology leader developing transformative new drugs

 Significant Investment Upside

-Furthermore, the neuroprotection and cardioprotection markets represent substantial, unmet medical needs, as there are currently no FDA-approved drugs with proven efficacy in these areas.
+At a market capitalisation of just A$78.0m, NYR appears significantly undervalued relative to its clinical progress, having successfully advanced through Phase I cohort dosage and now positioned to initiate Phase IIa trials.
+Furthermore, the neuroprotection and cardioprotection markets represent substantial, unmet medical needs, as there are currently no FDA-approved drugs with proven efficacy in these therapeutic areas.
 This positions NYR as a potential first mover, offering a meaningful competitive advantage over the limited number of players in the space.
 As the company progresses through clinical milestones and demonstrates further proof of concept, we anticipate that investor sentiment will shift, driving a revaluation of NYR’s stock.
-If the market begins to align NYR’s valuation more closely with that of Argenica Therapeutics, we estimate an upside potential of 3-4x from current levels.

 TRAUMATIC BRAIN INJURY EXPLAINED